Dysdera: Canary Islands

 Dysdera inhabits all of the Macaronesian archipelagos, but the most drastic variety is in the Canary Islands, a 22 million year old volcanic archipelago nearly 100 km off the northwestern coast of Africa.
 These islands house over forty endemic species of Dysdera, thirty-six of which likely descended from a single ancestor, and six of which are associated with the oldest eastern island.
 On Lanzarote and Fuerteventura, the spider populations are limited to the highest elevation.

 The most likely reason that these spiders are so abundant on the Canary Islands is due to the abundance of species on the nearby Iberian Peninsula and North Africas.
 Groups like Dysdera crocata and Dysdera erythrina, found on two neighboring lands, are found more often than D. lata and Dysdera longirostris, found also in North Africa and Iberia.
 Over time, these spiders either made their way to the islands or diversified when adapting to the different environments found in the islands.

 In total, two to four colonization events are assumed.
 This probably happened by rafting, or even more likely by transport on floating islands, for Dysdera is not known to use ballooning.
 Dydera lancerotensis is the only species where an independent origin from continental ancestors is unquestionable; it was originally described as a subspecies of Dysdera crocata.

 While some of the remaining Macaronesian archipelagos have been colonized from the Canaries, the Azores have been independently colonized from the continent.

 The radiation of Dysdera is surpassed on the Canary Islands only by the snail genus Napaeus, the millipede genus Dolichoiulus, and the beetle genera Attalus and Laparocerus.

 Species

-As of October 2025 this genus contains 327 species and ten subspecie.
+As of October 2025 this genus contains 327 species and ten subspecies.

 A study published in 2021 used an integrative approach combining morphological and molecular evidence to describe 8 species new to science as well as re-describing and synonymising some existing species.

 These species have articles on Wikipedia: